tmzhuang/tftp/README.txt

 You can find our test plan and test files that we used in the /src/tftptest folder

 For changing the write access of a file, please use only the "Read-only" checkbox under the General tab of the file property.
 Java's standard library for checking write access is bugged, and the implementation was chosen as thus because it was desired to check the file privileges before file transfers between server and client.

+For any packets, if the deleyed time is longer than 6 seconds (3 tries with each of 2 seconds wait cycle), the connection should abort and the file transfer process will be terminated.